-Attribute Performance Indicator Monitoring Footpath network Footpaths maintained in accordance with PRoW standards Routine Patrols Bridleway network Bridleways maintained in accordance with PRoW standards Routine Patrols Car parking Car parking available at Lodge Lane Routine Patrols Safety \geq 90% of visitors feel that the reserve is safe and well-cared for.
+Attribute Performance Indicator Monitoring Footpath network Footpaths maintained in accordance with PRoW standards Routine Patrols Bridleway network Bridleways maintained in accordance with PRoW standards Routine Patrols Safety $\geq$ 90% of visitors feel that the reserve is safe and well-cared for.
 Visitor Survey Cleanliness Fly tipping on the reserve can be an issue however this is dealt with promptly Routine patrols

-A factor is anything that has the potential to influence or change a feature, or to affect the way in which a feature is managed.
+FactorsA factor is anything that has the potential to influence or change a feature, or to affect the way in which a feature is managed.